marlinlaja/flask-Wordle/README.md

 git clone https://github.com/your-username/your-repository.git
 cd your-repository
 ```
-Otherwise just Download it from Github and save it one your System.
+Otherwise just Download it from Github and save it on your System.
 <br></br>

 ### 3. Activate the Virtual Environment